 Was Your Loved One Injured at Nursing and Rehabilitation Center at Good Shepherd?

 If your loved one has been injured or harmed while living at Nursing and Rehabilitation Center at Good Shepherd, call the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
 Our network of attorneys fights on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
 For years, our attorneys have successfully resolved nursing home abuse cases just like yours.
 Our experience can ensure a positive outcome in your claim for compensation against those that caused your loved one harm.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working on your behalf now to ensure your rights are protected.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee agreement.
 This arrangement will postpone your need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.

 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
-Let our law firm start working on your case today to ensure your family receives the monetary recovery they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the monetary recovery they deserve for your harm.
 All information you share with our law offices will remain confidential.